 If the UE is roaming and WLANSP rules from both HPLMN and VPLMN are available, visited WLANSP rules shall take precedence.

+If the UE is in a non-subscribed SNPN and WLANSP rules from both:

+- the subscribed SNPN, the CH with AAA server or the HPLMN; and

+- the non-subscribed SNPN;

+are available, the non-subscribed SNPN's WLANSP rules shall take precedence.